muzz-procogia/rmarkdown-techtalk/README.md

 When we take another look at the indonesia_investment_projects data, we see that it includes a status column, which identifies the project's status as either Pending Approval, on Hold, Active, or Completed.
 Let's add color equals status, to color each point by project status.
 This plot provides a lot more clarity because we're able to see the date disclosed, associated investment amount, and status of each project.
 Notice that the knit file includes a warning message about the data that was excluded.
 Let's create another plot and continue to explore the data.

 ## 7. Visualizing projects in Indonesia in 2012
 We can add another plot using similar code and the data that was filtered for projects in Indonesia in the 2012 fiscal year.
 When we create this plot and knit the file, we see another warning message that one of the points was removed due to missing values.
-We'll discuss how to handle these warning messages in the report later in the course, but for now, let's explore why the data was removed.
+We'll discuss how to handle these warning messages in the report later in the talk, but for now, let's explore why the data was removed.

 ## 8. Missing values
 If we take a closer look at the indonesia_investment_projects_2012 data, we can see each project from the 2012 fiscal year.
 Notice that the LMS Toll Project is on hold and has no investment values listed, including for the total investment.
 Since we used the investment amounts to create the plot, and the project is on hold and has no associated investment amounts, the data was excluded from the plot.
 This is another example of something we may want to include in the text of the report to provide more information to the audience.